rmcgrai1/PyGame-Project/readme.txt

 README

-To run on a computer in Fitzpatrick: git clone https://github.com/rmcgrai1/PyGame-Project.git python client.py
+To run on a Linux computer in Fitzpatrick:
+Navigate to the directory where you will be running this game.
+Type: git clone https://github.com/rmcgrai1/PyGame-Project.git (Alternatively, unzip the file we e-mailed)

+Now open another terminal.
+On that terminal: ssh student00.cse.nd.edu

+On student00, cd to the running directory.
+Once there, type: python server.py

+On the first terminal on the local fitz machine: python client.py

+The game has now started!

 GAMEPLAY:
 Connect to the sever, and try to shoot down anyone else online!